docker/docs/engine/installation/linux/oracle.md

 #### Upgrade Docker

-To upgrade Docker, run `sudo yum update docker-engine` to upgrade to the latest available version.
-If you would prefer to upgrade to a specific version, first run `sudo yum makecache fast`, then follow the [installation instructions](#install-docker), choosing the new version you want to install.
+To upgrade Docker, either run `sudo yum update docker-engine` to upgrade to the latest available version or if you would prefer to upgrade to a specific version, first run `sudo yum makecache fast`, then follow the [installation instructions](#install-docker), choosing the new version you want to install.

 ### Install from a package